slobo/zavolaj/README.markdown

 or is otherwise cumbersome within the context of the module you are trying to create.

-Zavolaj provides a "named" trait for you to specify the name of the native routine in your library that may be different from your Perl subroutine name.
+Zavolaj provides a "symbol" trait for you to specify the name of the native routine in your library that may be different from your Perl subroutine name.

     module Foo;
     use NativeCall;
-    our sub Init() is native('libfoo') is named('FOO_INIT') { * }
+    our sub Init() is native('libfoo') is symbol('FOO_INIT') { * }

-Inside of "libfoo" there is a routine called "FOO\_INIT" but, since we're creating a module called Foo and we'd rather call the routine as Foo::Init, we use the "named" trait to specify the name of the symbol in "libfoo" and call the subroutine whatever we want ("Init" in this case).
+Inside of "libfoo" there is a routine called "FOO\_INIT" but, since we're creating a module called Foo and we'd rather call the routine as Foo::Init, we use the "symbol" trait to specify the name of the symbol in "libfoo" and call the subroutine whatever we want ("Init" in this case).

 ## Passing and Returning Values